yasminenahal/hitl-al-gomg/README.md

 Human experts supervised the predictive machine learning model that scores the molecules by accepting or refuting some of its predictions of top-scoring molecules.
 This improved the process' outcome by progressively aligning the machine-predicted probabilities of success with those of an experimental simulator and enhancing other metrics such as drug-likeness and synthetic accessibility.

+This workflow uses [REINVENT 3.2](https://github.com/MolecularAI/Reinvent) for molecule generation.

 System Requirements
 -------------
 - Python 3.7
-- This code and `REINVENT` have been tested on Linux
+- This code and `REINVENT 3.2` have been tested on Linux

 Installation instructions
 -------------